ralph7777/Forever-Shopping-APP---iOS/README.md

 # ForeverShopping APP
-iOS Online Shopping Application
+iOS Online Shopping Moblie Application

-See 'ForeverShoppingAPPDocumentation' for more details.
+Please see 'ForeverShoppingAPPDocumentation.pdf' for all details.